PanGalacticTech/project_template/[2]system_specification.md

 _______________________________________________________________________________________________________________________________________________________
 ## [2.1]Validated High Level Requirements

-_This section documents the final validated High Level Requirements_
+_This section documents the final validated High Level Requirements, these form the basis against which the final system will be compared to determine the success of the project_

 ### Example Project Brief - [ISOpower]
 > HL.1.
 DC/DC converters must be able to provide continuous current draw of 6.7A at 12V ~(80W) for motor power.                   <br>